open-telemetry/opentelemetry-go-instrumentation/README.md

 ### Compatibility

-This project ensures compatibility with the current supported versions of the [Go language](https://golang.org/doc/devel/release#policy):
+OpenTelemetry Go Automatic Instrumentation is compatible with all current supported versions of the [Go language](https://golang.org/doc/devel/release#policy).

 > Each major Go release is supported until there are two newer major releases.
 > For example, Go 1.5 was supported until the Go 1.7 release, and Go 1.6 was supported until the Go 1.8 release.